 The foundations of math, science, and computing are logical thinking, methodical approaches to solving problems and drawing conclusions from the objective examination of evidence.
 These foundational problem-solving skills will serve you well, no matter what life and career choices you make.

-Our COS faculty, advisors and staff are here to assist, mentor and support you.
+Our College of Sciences faculty, advisors and staff are here to assist, mentor and support you.
 But ultimately the hard work of learning, applying what you've learned to real-world problems, developing laboratory and quantitative skills, and developing your abilities to think creatively and critically, synthesize information, draw on your results to advance knowledge and improve the world, is up to you.

-We welcome you to the COS and we invite you to follow your curiosity.
+We welcome you to the College of Sciences and we invite you to follow your curiosity.

-In COS, we firmly believe that "those who can, teach."
+In College of Sciences, we firmly believe that "those who can, teach."
 While our faculty engages in cutting edge research ranging from the nature of black holes to neurobiology to applied urban ecology, we never lose sight of the fact that our primary purpose is to educate students.

-"We always, always focus on the success of our students first." --Dr. Tom Nelson, former COS dean
+"We always, always focus on the success of our students first." --Dr. Tom Nelson, former College of Sciences dean

 The great success that we have achieved in preparing our graduates for medical schools, dentistry, veterinary medicine, as well as admission to graduate programs, and direct entry into scientific fields ranging from sustainable urban agriculture to biotechnology to computer application development is a testament that we always, always focus on the success of our students first.